-- Planes Aeromexico, Mexicana and Aviacsa all have flights from Mexico City to Guadalajara.
-American and Continental Airlines fly in from the US.
-Continental Airlines and Air Canada have direct flights to Puerto Vallarta from several major US and Canadian cities.
+Planes Aeromexico, Mexicana and Aviacsa all have flights from Mexico City to Guadalajara.
+American and United Airlines fly in from the US.
+United Airlines and Air Canada have direct flights to Puerto Vallarta from several major US and Canadian cities.

 - Taxis In Guadalajara and Jalisco’s major towns, cabs are easily hailed in the street and you’ll find ranks at the region’s airports and bus stations.
 If you want to book ahead, try Taxi Aguirre in Guadalajara. (+ 52 33 3644 4818).